Oxbridge Admissions Statistics Explained: Teacher’s Guide

 Oxbridge PPE/HSPS Success Rates

 So what can we learn from all of these figures?
 Firstly, we can see that the most competitive courses in Oxbridge include Oxford Economics, Medicine and Mathematics, which all average out at below a 10% success rate.
-Meanwhile, the least competitive courses include Science and English, with Cambridge’s English course even hitting a 31% success rate in 2020.
+To explore subject competitiveness across all UK universities, our guide The Most Competitive Degrees in the UK is a useful companion read.
+Meanwhile, the least competitive courses include Science and English, with Cambridge’s English course even hitting a 32% success rate in 2024.

 Oxford is generally more competitive judging by these success rates, as they don’t have any courses with generally higher success rates.
 This is also true of their shortlisting process as they will typically interview up to 40% of their applicants, around 20% – 30% less than Cambridge.